Frequently Asked Questions

 To begin with, there really isn’t an “average” day at Boys State.
 Each day has its own unique format.

-Sunday – Orientation, establishing cities and counties, Legislature sets up leadership and committees.
+Sunday – Arrival.
+Orientation, Opening Ceremonies/Keynote Speaker.
+Establishing cities and counties, Legislature sets up leadership and committees, political party organization begins.

-Monday – Boys State Operations begin; city and county organization continues; campaigns begin for state offices.
+Monday – Boys State Operations begin; city and county organization continues, City Mayor swearing in, party caucuses.

 Now, that’s a simplistic overview, but basically each morning and early afternoon you will role-play your position (be it elected or appointed).
 Mid-afternoon we break for athletics at the KSU sports complex.
 After dinner various guest speakers make presentations and other special entertainment activities take place.
 Lights are generally out around 11 p.m.